 Goetz et al. (2014) estimated that around 40 harbour porpoises died as a result of bycatch in Galicia, mainly in gillnets.
-Assuming a population size of 2400 individuals (SCANS-II estimate for Block W, Hammond et al., 2013), just 40 porpoises bycaught would be the equivalent of 1.6% of the population.
+Assuming a population size of 2400 individuals, i.e. the SCANS-II estimate for Block W (the 2016 estimate was closer to 3000; Hammond et al., 2013, 2017), just 40 porpoises bycaught would be the equivalent of 1.6% of the population.
 This figure excludes any bycatch in Portugal.
 Based on results of the life table, 11% of annual mortality was attributed to fisheries interactions when a cause of death was determined.
 Including porpoises with an undetermined cause of death, a minimum of 4.3% annual mortality is due to fisheries interactions.
-Survivorship was higher in bycaught animals, probably because few agezero animals are bycaught.
+Survivorship was higher in bycaught animals, probably because few age-zero animals are bycaught.
 Years with strandings under sampled or years when strandings are not sampling randomly, e.g., young animals are not sampled, biased in the morality rate will occur.

 Whilst the use of life tables has biases associated with the data, e.g., age-at-death data used for life tables is assumed to be representative of mortalities in the living population and that the population is stable; nonetheless, these values for by-catch mortality greatly exceed the recommended 1.7 to 2% annual mortality due to anthropogenic caused recommended by the IWC and ASCOBANS.
 Scheidat et al. (2013) raised concerns over the use of setting limits based on fixed percentages of best estimates and suggested that their use should be limited to either a short term pragmatic approach or as an approach that is easy to explain to stakeholders.
-The high mortality rate and low reproductive output of population means that the pregnancy rate is unlikely to balance mortality for

-Iberian harbour porpoises (Read, 2016), which combined with the bycatch of pregnant and lactating females, is of serious concern for the conservation of the population.
+The high mortality rate and low reproductive output of population means that the pregnancy rate is unlikely to balance mortality for Iberian harbour porpoises (Read, 2016), which combined with the bycatch of pregnant and lactating females, suggests that bycatch mortality could threaten the viability of the population.